Skip to main content

 A Sample Three-Week Ramp Program

 For new-hire ramp, bundle scenarios into a Program with due dates and completion criteria.
 Programs come with Starter plans and above.
+On Professional plans, attach a certification so reps who clear the bar get a record of it.

 Score Live Calls Too